Fund for the Arts

 Max # of Students: 30

-Discounts Offered: Block Booking Rate for Workshop Only - $450.00 for the first workshop and $350.00 for each additional workshop booked on the same day.
+Discounts Offered: Block Booking Rate - $450.00 for the first workshop and $350.00 for each additional workshop booked on the same day.

 Monsters Under the Bed: Coping with Fear and Anxiety